-The Ontario Greenhouse Biomass to Energy Project is located in Leamington and Flamborough and reduces greenhouse gas emissions through the use of biomass, a less GHG intensive fuel source, to offset non-renewable thermal energy production.
-In the absence of this Project, the biomass used to offset fossil fuel combustion would instead have decomposed in a stockpile, storage, or landfill through anaerobic decomposition.
+The Ontario Greenhouse Biomass to Energy Project is located in Leamington and Flamborough and reduces greenhouse gas emissions through the use of biomass, a less GHG intensive fuel source, to decrease reliance on non-renewable thermal energy production.
+In the absence of this Project, the biomass used to replace fossil fuel combustion would instead have decomposed in a stockpile, storage, or landfill through anaerobic decomposition.